The Real You Only Shows Up When It’s Ugly.

 That's where staying becomes strength.

-Not because it’s pretty.
-Not because it’s heroic.
+Not because it's pretty.

 But because you did it anyway.